followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onCellContextMenu.md

 ===========================================================================

 <!--shortDescription-->
 A function that is executed when a user attempts to open the browser's context menu for a cell.
-Allows you to replace this context menu with a custom one.
+Allows you to replace this context menu with a custom context menu.
 <!--/shortDescription-->

 <!--fullDescription-->